camunda/camunda-docs-manual/content/user-guide/process-engine/the-job-executor.md

 Job priorities affect two phases during process execution: job creation and job acquisition.
 During job creation, a job is assigned a priority.
 During job acquisition, the process engine can evaluate the given job priorities to order their execution accordingly.
 That means, jobs are strictly acquired by the order of priorities.

 {{< note title="A note on Job Starvation" class="info" >}}
 In scheduling scenarios, starvation is a typical concern.
 When high priority jobs are continuously created, it may happen that low priority jobs are never acquired.
-The process engine has no countermeasure in place to cope with such a situation when using priorities.
-This is for two reasons: Performance and resource utilization.

 Performance-wise, acquiring jobs strictly by priority enables the job executor to use indexes for ordering.
 Solutions like [aging](https://en.wikipedia.org/wiki/Aging_%28scheduling%29) that dynamically boost priorities of starving jobs cannot be easily supplemented with an index.

 In addition, in an environment where the job executor can never catch up to execute all jobs in the job table such that low priority jobs are not executed in a reasonable amount of time, there may be a general issue with overloaded resources.
-In this case, a solution could be adding additional job executor resources such as adding a new node to a cluster.
+In this case, a solution could be to distribute the work load based on Job Executor priority ranges (see [Job Executor priority range]({{< relref "#job-executor-priority-range" >}})) or increase the job executor resources by adding a new node to a cluster.
 {{< /note >}}